 From the pre-treatment, the biomethane is initially cooled by a glycol pre-chiller before entering the cold box where it is liquefied at around -160°C before being stored in a 180 m3 pressurized tank.

 The tank has a 600 litre per minute pump capacity.
 The LBG plant has a capacity of 10 – 11 tonnes per day or about 4 200 tonnes per annum.

 Modular and scalable

 Energy consumption, for the liquefaction unit exclusive pre-treatment, is given as 0.68 kWh per kg LBG.
-Furthermore Wärtsilä say that the technology is scalable upwards to a capacity of at least 60 tonnes per day and already today the company offers a standardisation of capacities at 10, 17 and 25 tonnes per day.
+Furthermore, Wärtsilä says that the technology is scalable upwards to a capacity of at least 60 tonnes per day and already today the company offers standardization of capacities at 10, 17, and 25 tonnes per day.

-– Liquefying natural gas or biomethane reduces its volume to about one six-hundredth of its volume in gaseous state concentrating large quantities of energy into easily transportable volumes by specially designed ships, containers or trailers.
+Liquefying natural gas or biomethane reduces its volume to about one-six-hundredth of its volume in a gaseous state concentrating large quantities of energy into easily transportable volumes by specially designed ships, containers, or trailers.
 This makes LNG or LBG the best option in locations where pipelines are not available or viable, for instance when only limited volumes are needed.
-As demonstrated here at EGE, our mixed refrigerant technology enables the cost effective satellite production of a transportable energy rich biofuel, concluded Tore Lunde.
+As demonstrated here at EGE, our mixed refrigerant technology enables the cost-effective satellite production of a transportable energy-rich biofuel, concluded Tore Lunde.

 This article was first published in Bioenergy International No. 71, 2-2014.